-Project Impacts: The detrimental effects on erosion/sedimentation rates, substrate, water quality, fish habitat, air quality, and noise are all expected to be minor and short term.
+The detrimental effects on erosion/sedimentation rates, substrate, water quality, fish habitat, air quality, and noise are all expected to be minor and short term.
 No permanent negative effects such as undesired substrate alteration, decreased water quality, loss of fish habitat, decrease air quality, and noise pollution are anticipated.
-The beneficial effects on economics, employment, safety and navigation, and of the removal of contaminants, are major and long term.
+The beneficial effects on economics, employment, safety, and navigation are major and long term.